-25.13.04 - Centreville Village Plan
+26.13.04 - Centreville Village Plan

 Staff will work with the Centreville Civic Association, DelDOT and New Castle County to assist with implementation of the Centreville Village Plan.
-Staff will also complete ongoing evaluation of the effectiveness of the Plan, as outlined in the TCSP grant.

-25.13.05 - East Coast Greenway
+26.13.05 - East Coast Greenway

 Staff will work with the Nonmotorized Transportation Working Group to coordinate greenway planning efforts between Delaware and Maryland and assist with implementation of the East Coast Greenway route.
 Staff provides guidance regarding trail designation through our membership on the East Coast Greenway Alliance Greenway Committee.